remoteit/insomnia-plugin-remoteit/README.md

 In the query `Auth` tab, select `Bearer Token` and add the `remote.it API authentication` template tag in the `TOKEN` field.

-The plugin will get your credentials from your _remote.it_ credentials file located at `~/.remoteit/credentials`:
+The plugin will get your credentials from your _remote.it_ credentials file located at (the credentials below are non workng examples, make sure to use your credentials)
+`~/.remoteit/credentials`:

 ```ini